 - Cell biology (one course)

-- Science of Medicine (nine courses over 2 years)
+- Science of Medicine (nine courses over two years)

 - Pharmacology (one course)